Skip to content

 How is Cervical Cancer Treated?

 Treatment for cervical cancer largely depends on the stage.
 In the early stages, cervical cancer may be treated with surgery.
 Sometimes people additionally receive radiation or chemotherapy after surgery.
 In advanced stages, surgery is not recommended.
 Instead, most people are treated with a combination of radiation and chemotherapy.
-Recent studies have now demonstrated that immune therapy can also improve outcomes for people with metastatic or recurrent cervix cancer.
+Recent studies have now demonstrated that immune therapy can also improve outcomes for people with metastatic or recurrent cervical cancer.
 Read more about cervical cancer treatments.

 Recurrent Cervical Cancer